openframeworks/ofBook/03a_OOPs!/chapter.md

 Now let's also implement a way to delete them before we have way too many ofBalls:
 On the testApp::MousePressed Call we will loop though our vector and check the distance between the coordinates of the mouse with the ofBall position, if this distance is smaller than the ofBall dimension then, we know that we're clicking inside it, we can delete it.
+Because we're using the vecotr.erase method we need to use an iterator ( myBall.begin() ), a shortcut that references to the first element of the vector as a starting point to access the vector element we really want to erase ( 'i' ).

 	for (int i =0; i < myBall.size(); i++) {
 		float distance = ofDist(x,y, myBall[i]->x, myBall[i]->y); // a method OF give us to check the distance between two coordinates